 permalink Wed, Feb 6, 2013 @ 4:55 PM

 Yeah, he was my first “best organ player in the world” too.
 It was surpsiingly affecting when I heard that he died.
 Thanks for the nice memorial.

 permalink Sat, Oct 26, 2013 @ 12:25 PM

 I’m a lifelong Jon Lord fan and saw him perform live on a number of occasions.
-And I enjoyed a beer and a chat with Ian Paice once in a bar in Bristol here in England before seeing Purple live on stage once again.
 The tragic thing about Jon’s untimely demise was the fact that after his departure from Purple he wrote some beautiful classical works including “To Notice Such Things’ which turned out to be his most poignant work.
 Who knows what he would have gone on to create if life had not dealt him such a cruel hand.
 Yours is a really nice tribute to a great musician of our time.
 Respect to you.